“When the system breaks down, we all break down.” – Sgt. Barnes – Platoon

 I have not experimented with heat cloaking devices, so I cannot make recommendations regarding the efficacy of any product or technique.
 If anyone has experience or suggestions on this subject, I am all ears.

 The probability of surveillance aircraft being deployed during or after a major SHTF scenario (that is, one that pulls large numbers of CBP aircraft away from the border) is probably very low.
 I know of no situation, such as a major hurricane or earthquake, where this has ever happened.
-Other assets, such as National Guard and state Department of Public Safety aircraft, are more likely to be used for search and rescue operations.
+Other assets, such as the National Guard and state Department of Public Safety aircraft, are more likely to be used for search and rescue operations.

 Circumstances that might lead to a declaration of martial law across a major region or the entire country are far harder to visualize to any reasonable level detail.
 The deployment of surveillance aircraft against citizens under martial law conditions would certainly require a functioning central government, and motivations could range from the elimination of armed bandits to the suppression of rebellion.
 The problem is that an aerial surveillance camera operating at 19,000 feet will not know that you are merely trying to get home.
 My only recommendation is “when in doubt, assume the need for maximum precaution.”

 If it is any comfort, Border Patrol agents optimistically estimate that they succeed in apprehending somewhere between 35-40% of illegal aliens that cross the border.
 Their estimate of success for drug smugglers (the wiliest of all creatures) is even lower; in spite of the surveillance technologies that I’ve described above.
 For the most part, smugglers that successfully evade detection use terrain to their advantage.